Help! My Tree's Leaves Are Turning Brown: A Guide to Common Problems

 - Causes: Nutrient deficiency or overwatering.

-- Solution: Apply a balanced fertiliser and adjust watering practices as needed.
+Solution: Replace any overtight ties and apply a balanced fertiliser (once in spring and once in autumn is ideal).
+Adjust watering practices as needed.

-- No Need for Concern: The occassional yellowing leaves on evergreen trees are often part of the natural leaf renewal process.
-Deciduous trees like field maple may also turn yellow in autumn as part of their natural cycle.
+No Need for Concern: Occasional yellowing on evergreen trees is often part of their natural leaf renewal.
+For evergreen species like Holly [Ilex 'Nellie R. Stevens'], this usually takes place in late spring or early summer.
+Deciduous trees such as Field Maple may also turn yellow in autumn as part of their natural cycle.

 - Causes: Powdery mildew, a fungal infection that often develops in warmer, humid conditions with poor air circulation or overwatering.